sarahrose26/wdandcomputerprinciplesfall18/01_sept5_day1/day1.md

 1. Review the syllabus and make sure you are clear on course requirements, how to contact me, expectations

 2. Get access to our course textbook.
-Read Part I: Getting Started
+Read Chapter 2: How the Web Works

 3. Check your email and make sure you have your i6 account information.